Education in Barbados: School Year

 The Barbadian school year is fashioned after the British system, and as such, it follows a scheduling with three terms per school year.

 The first term begins the second week of September and continues for 15 weeks adjourning in mid-December excluding one week for Mid Term Break in Mid-October.
 The second Term begins in the first week of January and continues for 12 weeks ending the end of March.
 The final Third Term begins mid-April and continues for 11 weeks until the end of June.

 The School Holiday period is 9 to 10 weeks long from the end of June until the first week of September.

 Education is provided free of charge and is compulsory between the ages of 5 and 16, and attendance is strictly enforced.
 In 1991, the gross primary enrollment rate was 90.4 percent.
-During his tenure as Prime Minister, The Right Excellent Errol Walton Barrow introduced free education in Barbados, ensuring that all children had access to schooling regardless of their background.
-He also implemented a school meals service in 1963, providing nutritious meals to students.

 Institutions

 As of 2015–16, there are: